marcguico-tot/order-diagnostics-tool/README.md

 ## Worth flagging

-Below the diagnostics, the tool generates a note when there's something actually worth flagging — mirroring the manual notes your team already adds to individual orders in the daily Active Monitoring Slack report (e.g. `1543: Status: [:bangbang:] - No TOT tag — verify age/ID check was completed`).
+Below the diagnostics, the tool generates a note when there's something actually worth flagging — mirroring the manual notes your team already adds to individual orders in the daily Active Monitoring Slack report (e.g. `1543: Status: [:bangbang:] - Excise tax incorrect (tot-excise-tax-incorrect tag)`).
 If nothing's notable, this panel doesn't appear at all — no empty `[:+1:]` noise.

 It includes a **Copy** button for the line to paste into today's report if you're logging one — this is a per-order helper, not a replacement for the Active Monitoring tool itself.

 What it currently detects:
-- **TOT tag presence** — flags a missing TOT tag, *unless* every line item on the order is non-regulated merch (shirt/cap/hat/flag/bag/etc.), in which case it's expected and shown as informational rather than a flag
+- **Excise tax incorrect** (`tot-excise-tax-incorrect` tag)
+- **TOT verification rejected or pending** (`tot-rejected` / `tot-not-verified` tags)
-- **Missing PMD** (reusing the diagnostics check above)
+- **Missing PMD** (reusing the diagnostics check above, same ancillary-item exclusions)
 - **Manual payment gateway** — flags orders that look manually entered
 - **Store credit** — notes if store credit was used as (part of) payment
 - **Refunds on record**